Stationary random subgroups in negative curvature: Discrete stationary random subgroups of products

 Let $G$ denote the finite index subgroup of the full group of isometries $ \Isom{X}$ consisting of these isometries that preserve each individual factor $X_i$ for $i\in \{1,\ldots,k\}$.
 In other words

-Let $p_i$ denote the projection homomorphism from the group $G$ to the coordinate $\mathrm{Isom}(X_i)$ for each $ i\in \{1,\ldots,k\}$.
+Let $p_i$ denote the projection homomorphism from the group $G$ to the coordinate $\Isom{X_i}$ for each $ i\in \{1,\ldots,k\}$.
 The group $G$ is acting on each factor $X_i$ via the projection $p_i$.

-Fix a probability measure $\mu_i$ on the group $\mathrm{Isom}(X_i)$ for each $i \in \{1,\ldots,k\}$.
+Fix a probability measure $\mu_i$ on the group $\Isom{X_i}$ for each $i \in \{1,\ldots,k\}$.
 Assume that $\mathrm{supp}(\mu_i)$ generates as a semigroup a dense subgroup of $\Isom{X_i}$.
 Finally denote

 \begin{cor} Let $\nu$ be a discrete $\mu$-stationary random subgroup of $G$.
-If the projection $p_i(\Gamma)$ is $\nu$-almost surely not contained in the elliptic radical $\mathrm{E}(\Isom{X_i})$ for each $i$ then the action of $\nu$-almost every subgroup $\Gamma$ on the factor $X_i$ has general type. \end{cor} \begin{proof} Applying Theorem \ref{thm:trivial fixed points in products} with respect to each factor $X_i$ individually implies that $F_i(\Gamma) = \mathrm{Fix}_{\partial X_i}(\Gamma) = \emptyset$ for each index $i\in\{1,\ldots,k\}$.
+If the projection $p_i(\Gamma)$ is $\nu$-almost surely not contained in the elliptic radical $\mathrm{E}(\Isom{X_i})$ for each $i$ then the action of $\nu$-almost every subgroup $\Gamma$ on the factor $X_i$ has general type. \end{cor} \begin{proof} Note that the measure $\nu$ is $\mu_i$-stationary for each $i$ by \cite[Lemma 3.1]{bader2006factor}.
+Applying Theorem \ref{thm:trivial fixed points in products} with respect to each factor $X_i$ individually implies that $F_i(\Gamma) = \mathrm{Fix}_{\partial X_i}(\Gamma) = \emptyset$ for each index $i\in\{1,\ldots,k\}$.
 We may now argue exactly as in the proof of Theorem \ref{thm:a discrete SRS has full limit set} with respect to the action of $\nu$-almost every subgroup $\Gamma$ on each factor $X_i$ via the projection map $p_i$.
 The only difference is that Proposition \ref{prop:a discrete SRS cannot have a single fixed point on the boundary} preventing the possibility of admitting a single fixed point on the boundary in the case of a single hyperbolic space is replaced by the information obtained from Theorem \ref{thm:trivial fixed points in products}. \end{proof}